 The tax period is near and this means that having to deal with various IRS forms is inevitable.
 Usually, the taxpayers have to submit their tax forms to the Internal Revenue Service by the 28th of February.
 In this blog post we’ll discuss one of the most widely used forms, the IRS Form W-2 for the tax year 2017.
 This form has been revised by the IRS and contains some crucial changes: a new due date for filing the form with the Social Security Administration, increased penalties for misfiling and new time extensions.
 The employers and employees should learn about these new peculiarities.
 That is the only way to complete the form properly and get rid of problems.
 Let’s get started.

 Form W-2 is an obligatory form to be completed by every employer.
 The W-2 doesn’t have to be filled out by the employee.
 Instead, it is distributed to inform the employee of their annual income amount and the taxes withheld from it.

 What is Form W-2 for?

 Form W-2 contains the exact amount of money paid to the employee and the amount of taxes paid on their earnings for the year.
 While the W-2 Form is filled out by an employer, it is sent out to other people for the purposes of income and tax withholding advisement.
-There are three parties that receive the from:
+There are three parties that receive the form:

 Even though an employee does not fill out the form, they might need it when filling out their 1040.

 Is the W-2 accompanied by other forms?

 If form W-2 is filled out by the employer, it is followed by the W-3 form.
 But when an employee gets a W-2 form for guidance, he attaches a tax return to the W-2 copy.

 When is Form W-2 due?